 - 1/2 cup (100 milliliters) of warm water

 - heavy cream or buttermilk

-- Using a coating brush dab coating generously over the top phyllo sheet.
-Grab approximately 2 tablespoons of stuffing and with it line the phyllo edge that corresponds in length to your baking pan.** Roll up the phyllo sheet with stuffing semi-tightly like a thin, long cigar.
+- Using a coating brush, dab coating generously over the top phyllo sheet.
+Grab approximately two tablespoons of stuffing, and with it, line the phyllo edge that corresponds in length to your baking pan.** Roll up the phyllo sheet with stuffing semi-tightly like a thin, long cigar.
 Transfer roll to the greased baking pan.

-- Repeat step 3 until you use up remaining dough and stuffing, and fill up the pan with lined up rolls.
+- Repeat step 3 until you use up the remaining dough and stuffing, and fill up the pan with lined-up rolls.
 Dab rolls with the remaining coating

-- A few minutes before the pie is done, heat up water and butter (topping 1) in a small pan.
-Meanwhile, in a medium bowl, combine all ingredients for topping 2 and mix until well integrated and viscous
+- A few minutes before the pie is done, heat water and butter (topping 1) in a small pan.
+Meanwhile, in a medium bowl, combine all ingredients for topping two and mix until well integrated and viscous

-- Take buredžici out of the oven and pour topping 1 over it evenly, then follow up with topping 2.
+- Take buredžici out of the oven and pour topping one over it evenly, then follow up with topping 2.
 Return to oven for another 5 minutes

 - Cut buredžici rolls perpendicularly into four small rows